 So, it’s pretty noticeable I enjoyed myself.
 The Commerce Farmer’s Market Opens at 8 am – till noon, right at the Square which makes access a breeze.
 Shop in minutes or stay awhile and enjoy great conversation because it really is a very friendly and inviting environment.

-Finally they had a new arrival on the scene, that would be me telling folks about the Make and Take Workshops, Garden Up Green and our Tiny Homestead project.
+Finally they had a new arrival on the scene, that would be me telling folks about the workshops, Garden Up Green and our Tiny Homestead project.
 This Saturday I’m bringing some fun DIY with me so if you want to learn how to stencil stop by and make a board project.

 My Project inventory will also be available for purchase.
 Robert and I are both excited to be a part of a great community of people, life is good when you do more!